-These awards are designed to provide ‘bridge’ funding to promising early-career sleep scientists who have applied for a career development award such as a K-award grant from the NIH, a Career Development Award from the VA, or an equivalent career development grant from another federal or non-federal entity.
+The Bridge to Success for Early Career Investigators awards are designed to provide ‘bridge’ funding to promising early-career sleep scientists who have applied for a career development award such as a K-award grant from the NIH, a Career Development Award from the VA, or an equivalent career development grant from another federal or non-federal entity.

-Open to American Academy of Sleep Medicine members, awards support Career Development and Investigator-Initiated sleep research projects.
+Open to sleep medicine investigators, awards support Career Development and Investigator-Initiated sleep research projects.
 Learn more about the available awards.